 - dairy foods like cheese, cream and whole/low fat milk

 - Processed meat such as hot dogs, bacon and bologna

 - cholesterol-rich foods like egg yolks

-This diet eliminates most of what makes for a tasty meal.
+This diet eliminates what most of us would consider a satisfying and filling meal.

 The Pritikin diet recommends “caution” (less is better) for the following:

 - refined grains

 The most recent scientific evidence on diet strongly contradicts a substantial number of these recommendations: for example, dietary cholesterol is not of concern: fish and vegetable oil, particularly olive oil, consumption is encouraged, dairy fat reduces atherosclerosis and obesity.

 As part of the Affordable Care Act, Congress established and funded something called “intensive cardiac rehabilitation” or ICR.